free things to do in New York City

 Author Reading | Phillip Brian Harper discusses his book Abstractionist Aesthetics: Artistic Form and Social Critique in African American Culture

-Reviewing exemplary instances of visual art, music, cinema, theater, and literature, Phillip Brian Harper’s new book argues that there are limits to the social-critical efficacy of realist representation, and posits non-realist abstractionist aesthetics as a powerful alternative mode of African-Americanist critique.
+Reviewing exemplary instances of visual art, music, cinema, theater, and literature, Phillip Brian Harper’s more new book argues that there are limits to the social-critical efficacy of realist representation, and posits non-realist abstractionist aesthetics as a powerful alternative mode of African-Americanist critique. less

 New York City, NY; NYC